 Here’s what I see in the all-important Parable of the Lost Sheep:

-- One of the sheep wanders off and became lost.
-The Shepherd assumes responsibility and searches for it.
+- One of the sheep wandered off.
+It got lost.
+The shepherd assumed responsibility and searched for it.

-- When he finds the lost sheep he does not discipline it.
-He picks it up, places it on his shoulders and he rejoices!
+- When he found the lost sheep, the shepherd did not discipline it.
+He simply placed it on his shoulders and brought it home.

-- When he comes home, he implores his friends and neighbors to rejoice with him.
+- Once home, he shared the news his pals and implored them to rejoice with him.

-- The entire parable shows that it was completely the actions of the shepherd that resulted in the sheep getting ‘saved.”
+- The entire parable shows that it was completely the action of the shepherd that resulted in the sheep getting “saved.”

-In closing, I believe that heaven rejoices when the Good Shepherd seeks and saves the lost (Luke 19:10) because they already belong to Him (Ezekiel 18:4) and repenting involves realizing, changing our thinking, and understanding who He is and what He has already done.
+In closing, I believe that heaven rejoices when the Good Shepherd seeks and saves the lost (Luke 19:10) because they already belong to Him (Ezekiel 18:4).
+Repenting involves changing our thinking, understanding and aligning with who He is and what He has already done.
 “He is the propitiation (the atonement, the payment) for our sins; and not for ours only, but also for the sins of the whole world” (1 John 2:2).
 It’s not the “sinner’s prayer” but rather, the “Savior’s plan,” that saved us.
 Be grateful for this.
 Be assured of this.